 Imagine a building that grows, breaths and heals itself.
-I present, interlink: world's first living home.
+Interlink is about reconnecting with the natural world; a breathing organism as home.
 This project is an exploration towards living architecture, in which humanity will inhabit mycelium-based pods.
 By nurturing the architecture, the inhabitant can extend its stay and truly become part of nature’s closed loop system.

 To prevent the earth from heating up further and being exploited, the current way of building must change fundamentally.
 In contrast to mankind’s 200.000 years of parasitism, Mother Nature has been leading the way for 3.8 billions years by growing architecture.
 What if we could actually grow homes?

 While most researchers had their eyes on the plants and organisms above ground, recent discoveries show that earth's most crucial creatures live underneath us.
 Over 92% of all plants species rely on mycelium and its ability to recycle organic matter into key nutrients for seedlings to flourish.
 It is a vast underground network that connects the roots of plants.
 Not only does ‘Natures Internet’ share nutrients, it is also able to communicate and distribute information.

 This project is the result of one year research and development at the TU Delft with expertise from TU Eindhoven & Vrije Universiteit Utrecht/Brussel.
 Furthermore, the involvement of international industry leaders such as Ecovative, Bolt and CNC Exotic Mushrooms, made this project a success.
 Together with Bert Rademakers from CNC Exotic Mushrooms and TU Delft professors (Dr. E. Karana & Prof.ir.
 P.G.
 Luscuere) the exhibition at the Dutch Design Week will be guided and executed.